-Carter Anne McGowan began her legal career as an agent at the Artists Group East before moving on to Richard Frankel Productions where she worked as Director of Business Affairs for nearly a decade, serving on the production legal team for over 100 Broadway, Off Broadway, regional, developmental and touring productions including The Producers, Hairspray, Stomp, Swing, Sweeney Todd and Forever Tango.
+Carter Anne McGowan’s clients at Sendroff & Baruch include producers, production companies, authors, general managers, playwrights, composers, orchestrators, arrangers, directors, filmmakers, artists, and actors.
+She began her career as an agent at the Artists Group East before moving on to Richard Frankel Productions where she worked as Director of Business Affairs for nearly a decade, serving on the production legal team for over 100 Broadway, Off-Broadway, regional, developmental and touring productions, including The Producers, Hairspray, Stomp, Swing, Sweeney Todd and Forever Tango.

 Carter Anne received her undergraduate degree from St. John’s University, graduating summa cum laude with a degree in history and a professional certificate in sports management.
 She received her law degree from Cornell Law School, where she served as the Editor-in-Chief of the Cornell Journal of Law and Public Policy.